-- D. Plan Assessments.
-Subject to the Confirmation of this Plan, the Board will make the following assessments on, before or as of the Effective Date for the purpose of funding specific, long-term financial obligations arising under this Plan: - 1.
-Plan Dividend Assessment.
+C. Plan Assessments.
+Subject to the Confirmation of this Plan or another plan of reorganization proposed by the Debtor, acting through its duly elected Board of Directors, the Debtor has made the following assessments on, before or as of the Effective Date for the purpose of funding specific, long-term financial obligations arising under this Plan:

+1. Plan Dividend Assessment.
 To fund the payment of the dividends due Convenience Creditors and General Unsecured Creditors holding Allowed Claims, which are liabilities that arose prior to the Petition Date and would otherwise burden future Unit Owners, the Debtor will make a special assessment in the total Allowed amount thereof in accordance with the Condominium Act and the Governance Documents, which may be referred to on occasion as the "Plan Dividend Assessment."
-The Plan Dividend Assessment will be used exclusively for the purpose of paying the amounts due Sequel, Belletetes and other General Unsecured Creditors holding Allowed Claims under this Plan.
-The Plan Dividend Assessment shall come into effect on the day following the Effective Date and the full amount thereof shall be secured from and after that date by a lien on each Unit Owner's Unit in the Condominium.
-A Unit Owner may elect to pay the Plan Dividend Assessment in full 120 consecutive, equal installments, without interest, beginning on the 30th day from the assessment date and on the same date of each month thereafter; provided, however, that the balance of the Plan Dividend Assessment shall become immediately due and payable if (a) a Unit Owner sells the Unit or (b) the Board elects to demand enforce the lien as permitted hereby.
-In the event that a Unit shall be sold before the Plan Dividend Assessment has been paid in full, the balance of the Assessment and lien therefor shall be paid in full at closing from the proceeds of the sale.
-If a Unit Owner shall be more than three months in arrears in the payment of installments new on the Plan Dividend Assessment, the Board may in the exercise of reasonable business judgment elect to enforce the lien as permitted by the Condominium Act, the Governance Documents and any other applicable law.
+The Plan Dividend Assessment shall be used for the purpose of paying the amounts due Sequel, Belletetes and other General Unsecured Creditors holding Allowed Claims under this Plan as and when the dividends become due and payable or replenishing or funding the Reserve Account or Capital Improvements Reserve Account.
+The Plan Dividend Assessment shall be due and payable in full on the day following the date on which the Confirmed Plan is confirmed by the Court and the full amount thereof shall be secured from and after that date by a lien on each Unit Owner's Unit in the Condominium.
+A Unit Owner may elect to pay the Plan Dividend Assessment in full in 22 consecutive, equal installments, without interest, beginning on the 30th day from the assessment date and on the same date of each month thereafter unless a Unit Owner sells a Unit in which case the unpaid balance of the Plan Dividend Assessment shall be immediately due and paid in full from the sale proceeds before the Debtor shall be required to release the lien or the Board elects to demand immediate payment in full of the unpaid balance of the Plan Dividend Assessment in the event of a default.
+If a Unit Owner shall be more than three months in arrears in the payment of installments due on the Plan Dividend Assessment, the Board may in the exercise of reasonable business judgment elect to demand the payment of the unpaid balance of the Plan Dividend Assessment and then enforce the lien as permitted by the Condominium Act, the Governance Documents and any other applicable law.